FOCUS-From pilots to ramp agents - U.S. airlines go all out to staff up

 Wages for some entry-level airline jobs, particularly low-skilled ones, pale in comparison with those in other industries even as the work has become more challenging.

-The situation is worse at regional carriers, which operate 43% of the flights of American, United and Delta Air Lines Inc DAL.N.
+The situation is worse at regional carriers, which operate 43% of the flights of American, United and Delta.
 These companies provide connectivity to low-density networks, but their pilots and crews are paid far less.

 Even at the regional airlines that are subsidiaries of American and Delta, the wage gap is huge.